stanton119/stanton119.github.io/_posts/2020-04-19-tfl-data-exploration.md

 comments: true
 ---

 # Transport for London Cycle Data Exploration

+Part of a project on [github](https://github.com/stanton119/data-analysis/tree/master/TFLCycles).

 ## Dataset
 The data was provided from TFL and was retrieved from Kaggle: https://www.kaggle.com/hmavrodiev/london-bike-sharing-dataset The dataset counts the number of journeys made per hour in each day of 2015-2017.
 There are 17414 rows.

 ```python